niro-pathi/CSharpPath/README.md

 	- Working with Namespaces
 	- Using static

-[CSharpFundamentals L08] Lesson 07 : Using Arrays and Lists
+[CSharpFundamentals L08] Lesson 08 : Using Arrays and Lists
 	- Working with Arrays
 	- Working array of objects
 	- Working with collections

-[CSharpFundamentals L09] Lesson 07 : OO Fundamentals
+[CSharpFundamentals L09] Lesson 09 : OO Fundamentals
 	- Adding Encapsulation
+	- Bringing Inheritance